Dell Data Domain

 - Fibre Channel protocol: Veeam Backup & Replication communicates with the Dell Data Domain Fibre Channel server by sending SCSI commands over Fibre Channel.

-Limitations and Recommendations for Dell Data Domain
+Considerations and Limitations for Dell Data Domain

 - We strongly recommend that you follow recommendations from this list and also recommendations from this Veeam KB article.